Voluntary Repossession: Pros and Cons

 What other options do you have?

-If you wish to keep the car but find the payments unmanageable, filing a Chapter 13 bankruptcy could be a solution.
+If you wish to keep the car but find the payments unmanageable, filing a Chapter 13 bankruptcy could be a good solution.
 This option allows you to rewrite the loan terms, potentially reducing the interest rate and extending the payment period.
 If you've had the car for more than 2.5 years, you might be eligible to cram down the loan to the current value of the car, resulting in substantial savings.